ksatola/numizmatyka-www/pages/Mennictwo_bizantyjskie.md

 ### Okres IV: Pierwsza połowa XIV w.
 - lasting from soon after 1300 to the mid-fourteenth century, saw the introduction of a silver coin, the basilicon (Fig. 26), modeled on the silver ducat of Venice, and a small copper coin known as an assarion (Fig. 41)

+The fourteenth century saw a return to silver on a massive scale.
+Soon after 1300, Andronicus II introduced the so-called basilicon (sc., “imperial” coin; Fig.
+26), whose types copied those of the silver ducat (sc., coin “of the doge”) of Venice and which was of a comparably high purity.
+Since it was of pure silver, it was made flat and not concave, and as 1/12 of the hyperpyron it corresponded to the old miliaresion and thus fitted easily into the system of account (see table V, p.
+45).
+In the 1330s and 1340s, however, its weight was significantly reduced— much of Europe was then suffering from an acute silver shortage—and after the mid-century it was no longer struck.
+Instead there appeared a new silver coin known as a stavraton (Fig. 27), so called for the cross (stavros in Greek) that had been a prominent feature of a Neapolitan or Provençal double gigliato, which apparently provided the model for its issue.
+Since the stavraton was taking over the functions previously fulfilled by the now-abandoned gold coinage, it had to be made heavier than any silver coin previously used in Byzantium, and indeed heavier than any silver coin used in Europe at that time, but even so, at an initial weight between 8 and 9 grams, it had the value of only half the hyperpyron.
+Fractions of a half (Fig. 28) and an eighth were also struck, but no quarters, since this role was filled by the silver ducats of Venice.
+The stavraton and its fractions were struck up to the last years of the empire, but the complete series of the last emperor, Constantine XI (1449–53), has been known only since 1990, when a hoard containing ninety specimens appeared on the market.
+It had long been recognized that such coins were referred to in contemporary narratives of the siege of Constantinople, but their existence had been doubted for a long time, for until 1974, when two half-stavrata were published, not a single coin of Constantine XI appeared to have survived

 Po odzyskaniu Konstantynopola w 1261 roku przez władcę Nicei, Michała VIII Paleologa (1259-1282) utrzymano istniejący od 1092 system monetarny, jednak sukcesywnie zmniejszano zawartość kruszcu w hyperperonie, aż do 11 karatów w XIV w.
 Jego zasięg kurczył się coraz bardziej, aż w końcu coraz większą rolę zaczęły odgrywać emisje państw sąsiednich, m.in. państw utworzonych przez krzyżowców w Grecji oraz emisje napływające z Europy zachodniej.
 (MCBS.
 7)